gyrus/Simple-Events/readme.txt

 * By default events are ordered chronologically.
 To reverse the order, set `slt_reverse_events` to `true`.
 * In the admin listing page for events, an 'Event date' column is added.
 * For particular queries, all actions performed by this plugin can be disabled by setting the custom parameter `disable_simple_events` in your posts query to `true`.
+* If the event (start) date is being used for filtering and you want to use the automatic query var filtering provided in the Developer's Custom Fields plugin, set the constant `SLT_SE_EVENT_DATE_QUERY_VAR_FORMAT` in your theme to the format that's being passed.
+Currently accepted values: `Y`, `mY`

 **IMPORTANT:** The automatic event filtering only kicks in with front-end queries done using `WP_Query`.
 Use this rather than `get_posts`.